Electric Image Animation System: History

 Electric Image, Inc. was always a small company that produced software on the Mac platform and so never had a large a market share.
 Play, Inc. purchased Electric Image corporation in November 1998.
 The first version of EIAS released under the Play moniker was version 2.9.
 Play later released the 3.0 version.
 This was the first version to run on Windows, and to mark this move, Play renamed the package Electric Image Universe.
-Play was never a greatly successful company, and so Electric Image Universe stagnated during the time they owned it.

 In 2000, Dwight Parscale (former CEO of Newtek) and original Electric Image founders Markus Houy and Jay Roth bought back the original company from Play Inc. On September 19, 2000, the company bought back the shares of Electric Image from Play and set about to recapture the product's former customer base.
 The new company released version 4.0 and 5.0 under the Electric Image moniker.
 Then due to a licensing problem with Spatial Technologies, they dropped the Modeler program from the version 5.5 release, and renamed the package back to Electric Image Animation System.

 Versions 6.0 and 6.5 were subsequently released with vast improvements to the rendering engine and OpenGL performance.
 Version 6.5r2 added FBX file importing capability.
 6.6 added Universal Binary support and finally drops support for Mac OS 9.
 Version 7.0 brought Multi-Layer Rendering, Image-Based Lighting, Raytrace Sky Maps and Rigid Body Dynamics.
 The version, 8.0, added Photon Mapping, Fast soft shadows, area light, Quadratic light drop-off, EXR and 16bit image input support, Displacement Sea Level, new Weight maps tools, much workflow enhancement and Renderama improvements.

 In 2009, EITG began negotiations to sell the intellectual property rights of ElectricImage.
 On January 12, 2010 it was announced that Tomas Egger, Igor Yatsenko, and Igor Ivaniuk had become the new owners of EIAS.
 Known collectively as "The Igors", Igor Yatsenko and Igor Ivaniuk had been EIAS's primary software developers for many years.
 They released version 9.0 in November 2012, followed by version 9.1 in June 2013.